 There are number of advisory services.
 Some offer general advice on a range of subjects, for example, Citizens Advice Wales, and some are specific to the subject you are complaining about, for example, Planning Aid Wales.

 Advisory services may offer telephone advice or have an office where you can meet to discuss your concerns.
 They may be able to give you information about procedures or information about legal matters that relate to your concerns.

 An advocate is someone who can assist a complainant in making a complaint or understanding the complaints process.
 There are a number of different advocacy bodies which offer a range of different services.
 Some bodies may offer a telephone advisory service; some may meet with you to discuss your complaint and offer you advice on how to present your complaint.
 Other bodies may help you make your complaint.

 There are two types of advocacy service.
 The first type of service will advocate for anyone who is making a certain type of complaint, for example, a complaint against a Local Health Board.
 The other type of service is one which acts on behalf of people within groups, for example, people with learning disabilities or mental health problems.

-The Ombudsman may be able to provide you with contact details for relevant advisory or advocacy services.
+We may be able to provide you with contact details for relevant advisory or advocacy services.

-The Ombudsman cannot act as a go-between for you and an advisory or advocacy service.
+We cannot act as a go-between for you and an advisory or advocacy service.

 Many “third sector organisations” (non-profit/ voluntary/ charitable groups) offer advice and support to those that need their services.
 If you are already receiving the services of a third sector organisation, you may wish to contact it to ask if it has an advocacy service.